 Have you thought of the way that a heart condition will affect your finances?
 Depending on your insurance coverage, you may be expected to pay a significant portion of the cost.
 By getting the most out of your healthcare insurance, using your supplemental insurance and finding ways to save money, you can make the financial cost easier to bear.

-Every 37 seconds, someone dies from a heart condition.
+Every 37 secondslink opens in a new window, someone dies from a heart condition.
 This chronic illness causes one out of four deaths in the United States.
 In a single year, the United States spends $219 billion on all of the health care services, lost productivity and medicine costs connected to this illness.1

 The most common form of cardiovascular conditions is coronary heart disease.
 In 2017, coronary artery disease killed 365,914 people.2 An estimated 18.2 million adults have coronary artery disease.
 Meanwhile, researchers estimate that a heart attack occurs every 40 seconds.
 One out of five heart attacks is silent, which means that the person experiences it without realizing what has happened.1